drvinceknight/drvinceknight.github.com/src/posts/2026-04-23-goa-agents-conference.md

 thought provoking too (the case he had them argue is apparently a classic one that set a precedent of [necessity not being a defence against murder](https://en.wikipedia.org/wiki/R_v_Dudley_and_Stephens).).

-This was a brilliant event and a privileged to be part of.
+This was a brilliant event and a privilege to be a part of.
 Meeting all the councillors and learning from them as to what we can do better for Indian students was my highlight.
 I feel like I also made a lot of friends.